nathan-barry/nathan.rs/content/posts/research-log.md

 - [Eager Updates For Overlapped Communication and Computation in DiLoCo](https://arxiv.org/abs/2502.12996)
 - [DiLoCoX: A Low-Communication Large-Scale Training Framework for Decentralized Cluster](https://arxiv.org/abs/2506.21263)

-### Research Directions
+### Open Questions and Research Directions

 There are many potential research directions I've thought of.
-The easiest to test and most useful is:
+The easiest to test and most useful are:

 1. Study the impact of heterogeneous workers.

 The Async Local SGD paper (referred to as Async DiLoCo by the [author](https://arthurdouillard.com/research/)) tested giving each workers a different number of inner steps to process based on relative processing speed.
 If worker 1 has $H_1=100$ and worker 2 is half as fast, we give them half as many steps ($H_2=50$) so that they both finish around the same time.

-This idea is very simple and makes sense, but it is completely non-trivial on how this impact convergence.
+This idea is very simple and makes sense, but it is certainly non-trivial on how this impact convergence.
 The best comparison is, imagine we are doing Distributed Data Parallel training (DDP), but each worker has a different weight when averaging?
 In both cases, the magnitudes of the gradient (and pseudo-gradient) we are averaging over are different between each worker.
 This seems like it fundamentally changes training behavior.

 From empirical experiments, it seems like models are generally robust to it, but a rigorous study over this would be useful, especially if we are choosing to dynamically change worker inner steps during training.